amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 In relational theory, a relation $R$ is a set of $(a_1, a_2, ...)$ tuples where each attribute $a_i$ is a member of some domain $D_i$: $R = \{(a_1, a_2, ...)\ :\ a_1 ∈ D_1, a_2 ∈ D_2, ...\}$.

 In database practice, a relation is a table `t` that contains a collection of records `r.i`.
-Each record is referred to as a row, and contains a collection of field values `f.j` drawn from their respective columns `C.j`.
+Each record is referred to as a row, and contains a collection of field values `f.j` drawn from their respective columns `C.j`:

 ```
 t = [ r1